hjespers/ccloud-node-console-client/README.md

 * Up to date support for Confluent Cloud - Apache Kafka as a Service (see https://www.confluent.io/confluent-cloud/)
 * Up to date feature set from use of node-rdkafka node.js client (see https://github.com/Blizzard/node-rdkafka)
-* Tested on Linux, macOS
+* Tested on Ubuntu, CentOS, macOS, and Raspbian
 * Supports dynamic topic, key, value, and partition inputs
 * Supports 0.10 and 0.11 timestamps